PamellaSoto/PamellaSoto/README.md

 **I am a full-stack web developer and digital artist.** I love programming, reading novels, and spending time with loved ones.

-As a developer, I’m a highly organized person who enjoys building well-thought-out projects—creating products that make people happy.
+As a developer, I’m a highly organized person who enjoys building well-thought-out projects that make people happy.

 Happy and excited to create!